ValentinOzeel/Invest_e_Gator/stock_news_scraper.md

 Create a `MainOrchestrator` class that:

-1. Maintains a list of stock symbols to monitor
-2. Coordinates the activities of sub-agents
+1. Create an orchestrator.py file with the MainOrchestrator class:
+   - Use the Observer pattern for coordinating sub-agents
+   - Implement a state machine for managing the overall workflow
+   - Use asyncio for managing concurrent tasks
+2. Implement scheduling using APScheduler:
+   - Use BackgroundScheduler for running tasks
+   - Implement custom job stores for persistence
-3. Implements a scheduling system using `apscheduler`
+3. Develop a RESTful API using FastAPI:
-4. Provides a command-line interface for user interactions
+   - Implement endpoints for adding/removing stocks
+   - Create endpoints for triggering scraping runs
+   - Develop endpoints for retrieving reports and visualizations

 ## 6. Set up the Llama 3.1 8b model

 1. Download and set up the Llama 3.1 8b model locally
 2. Create a custom system prompt for financial news analysis
-3. Implement a method in AIToolkit to interact with the model
+3. Implement a method in AIToolkit to interact with the model:
+   - Use context management for efficient resource handling
+   - Implement temperature and top-p sampling for diverse outputs
+   - Use logging to track model interactions and performance

 ## 7. Implement the main workflow